 The partial index is utilized by the database when a query's WHERE clause contains the same condition as the partial index definition.
 A special case is if the index condition is {column} IS NOT NULL.
 In this situation, the index may be applied even in the query does not contain that exact condition, as long as the query contains a WHERE condition that implies the column is not null, such as {column} > 0.

-By default, VoltDB creates a tree index.
-Tree indexes provide the best general performance for a wide range of operations, including exact value matches and queries involving a range of values, such as SELECT ...
+VoltDB uses tree indexes.
+They provide the best general performance for a wide range of operations, including exact value matches and queries involving a range of values, such as SELECT ...
 WHERE Score > 1 AND Score < 10.